Where Do I File My Taxes?

 Mailing Your Return

 Finally, make sure you're sending your tax returns to the correct address.
 If an addressed envelope came with your tax forms package, you should use it to mail your return.
 If you don't have an addressed envelope, check the IRS's site for the specific addresses for each state and each type of tax return.
+There may be different addresses based on whether you are or are not enclosing a payment.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help